TheHumphreysLab/kidney_anatomy_chromatin/README.md

 # kidney_anatomy_chromatin
-Chromatin interaction and modification profiling across human kidney anatomic regions
+This repository documents the scripts to generate figures related to our manuscript in which we performed chromatin interaction and modification profiling across human kidney anatomic regions.